View the Project on GitHub tabulapdf/tabula

 Note: Tabula only works on text-based PDFs, not scanned documents.

-Tabula was created by Manuel Aristarán, Mike Tigas and Jeremy B. Merrill with the support of ProPublica, La Nación DATA, Knight-Mozilla OpenNews, The New York Times and The Knight Foundation.
+Tabula was created by Manuel Aristarán, Mike Tigas and Jeremy B. Merrill with the support of ProPublica, La Nación DATA, Knight-Mozilla OpenNews, The New York Times.
 Tabula was designed by Jason Das.

 Tabula was created by journalists for journalists and anyone else working with data locked away in PDFs.
 Tabula will always be free and open source.